image links to Amazon

 THE A5 BOOK REVIEW

-In 1995, Bill Bryson wrote a popular and funny book called Notes from a Small Island, describing his trip hiking and traveling across Britain.
+In 1995, Bill Bryson wrote a popular and funny book called Notes from a Small Island, describing a long solo adventure hiking and traveling across Britain.
 He had lived in the United Kingdom for years but wanted to more thoroughly explore the whole country before moving back to his native United States.
 Now twenty years later, Bryson decided to take a second trip to resurrect his original journey and to rediscover his adopted land.
-The itinerary wasn’t exactly the same, but The Road to Little Dribbling is a similarbook, with all the grumbling, sarcasm, historical and cultural insights and self-deprecation the world has come to love.
+The itinerary wasn’t exactly the same, but The Road to Little Dribbling is a similar book, with all the grumbling, sarcasm, historical and cultural insights, and hilarious self-deprecation the world has come to love.
 His view on the country now is rather melancholy, especially with his frustration with the impact of modern growth, but his appreciation for the stoicism and cultural depth of the English people is clear.

 Click here to see reviews and prices for this book on Amazon.

 RELATED A5 RECOMMENDATIONS